AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/ui-testing.md

 ### Customer Opt-In {#customer-opt-in}

-In order for Cloud Manager to build and execute your UI tests, you must opt into this feature by adding a file to your repository.
+For Cloud Manager to build and execute your UI tests, you must opt into this feature by adding a file to your repository.

 * The file name must be `testing.properties`.
 * The file contents must be `ui-tests.version=1`.